colehaus/colex/content/posts/yaas-social-norms/main.md

 </blockquote>

 Another example of the priority of empirical expectations is given in the section [on dirty laundry in another post on <i>Norms in the Wild</i>](/posts/norms-wild-clickbait/#on-dirty-laundry).

+This suggests that harmful [norms can be undermined by highlighting existing non-compliance](#yaas-social-norms-map){#defiance .arg-map}.
 :::
 ::: {}
 Whether alternatives norms and arrangements are possible is often a matter of debate.
 See, for example, the sloganeering around neoliberalism: ["There is no alternative"](https://en.wikipedia.org/wiki/There_is_no_alternative) versus ["Another world is possible"](https://solidarity-us.org/atc/110/p419/).
 Part of the difficulty here is that "the actual limits of what is achievable depend in part on the beliefs people hold about what sorts of alternatives are viable" [@wright2010eru].